The homeless have a life story too

-My name is Major Brendan Nottle and I work for The Salvation Army in Melbourne at a centre helping homeless people.
+My name is Major Brendan Nottle and I work for The Salvation Army in Melbourne at a centre helping people experiencing homelessness.

 I first met Mouse about 27 years ago when he came into one of our youth refuges.
 He was just 15 years old.
 It was a tough place … and got tougher when he arrived.